dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-generic/README.md

 }
 ```

-The worker will request a token refresh through the standard OAuth refresh token flow, sending a JSON-encoded POST request to the configured refresh endpoint.
+The worker will request a token refresh through the standard OAuth refresh token flow, sending a form-encoded POST request to the configured refresh endpoint.

 ```http
 POST /oauth/refresh HTTP/1.1